-Jaime Shearn Coan is a writer and PhD Candidate in English at The CUNY Graduate Center, whose research explores practices of collectivity in queer performance during the early years of the AIDS epidemic in New York City.
+Jaime Shearn Coan(He/Him) is a writer and PhD Candidate in English at The CUNY Graduate Center, whose research explores practices of collectivity in queer performance during the early years of the AIDS epidemic in New York City.
 He currently serves as a Mellon Digital Publics Fellow at The Center for the Humanities, and previously served as the 2016-2017 Curatorial Fellow at Danspace Project.
 Jaime’s writing has appeared in publications including TDR: The Drama Review, Critical Correspondence, Drain Magazine, The Brooklyn Rail, Jacket2, and Women & Performance.
 Jaime is a co-editor of the 2016 Danspace Project catalogue: Lost and Found: Dance, New York, HIV/AIDS, Then and Now.

 Monique Guishard is a participatory action researcher, a de-colonial ethicist with expertise in using Brown feminist (Black, Latina, & indigenous feminist epistemologies) to theorize back to conventional research ethics frameworks.
 Monique is a community college professor committed to student-centered, culturally relevant, blended learning andragogy.
 Guishard is a member of the Bronx Community Research Review Board (BxCRRB) and a founding member of the Public Science Project.